Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 \begin{df} Let $(X,Z)$ be a closed $S$-pair and let $v$ be a virtual vector bundle on $X$.
 The \emph{punctured tubular $\T$-neighborhood} $\TN_S(X,Z,v)$ of $Z$ in $X$ relative to $S$ twisted by $v$ is the homotopy fiber in $\T(S)$ of the composite

 Here the first map is induced by the immersion $i:Z\rightarrow X$, and the second one is defined in \Cref{df:quotient}.
 In the case of a trivial twist, we use the notation $\TN_S(X,Z)$. \end{df}

-It is easy to check that $\TN_S(X,Z)$ is functorial for morphisms of closed pairs.
-Moreover, the functor $\TN_S$ sends excisive morphisms to isomorphisms.
-In particular, the punctured tubular neighborhood only depends on a Nisnevich neighborhood of $Z$ in $X$.
-In \Cref{cor:cdh-invariance} below, we will get an even more useful cdh-excision property.
+It is straightforward to verify that \(\TN_S(X,Z)\) is functorial for morphisms of closed pairs.
+Additionally, the functor \(\TN_S\) maps excisive morphisms to isomorphisms.
+Notably, the punctured tubular neighborhood depends solely on a Nisnevich neighborhood of \(Z\) in \(X\).
+In \Cref{cor:cdh-invariance} below, we will demonstrate an even more useful cdh-excision property.

-\begin{rem} Our definition is motivated and inspired by the notion of the \emph{link} of a point on a hypersurface due to Brauner, Zariski, Milnor, Mumford (see \cite{Milnor}, \cite{mumfordihes}).
-Following Mumford, \emph{loc. cit.}, a suitable pointed tubular neighborhood can compute the link.
-More specifically, we formally view $\beta_{X,Z}$ as a tubular neighborhood of $Z$ in $X$, and its homotopy cofiber amounts to the pointed tubular neighborhood by analogy with the Gysin exact sequence (see the next example).
+\begin{rem} Our definition is motivated by the notion of the \emph{link} of a point on a hypersurface, as discussed by Brauner, Zariski, Milnor, and Mumford (see \cite{Milnor}, \cite{mumfordihes}).
+Following Mumford's work, we can interpret \(\beta_{X,Z}\) as a tubular neighborhood of \(Z\) in \(X\), and the homotopy cofiber corresponds to the pointed tubular neighborhood, drawing an analogy with the Gysin sequence (see the next example).

-Pushing this analogy, one can show that the complex realization of our definition, when $Z$ is a point on a complex hypersurface in affine space, is precisely the link as discussed above.
-This fact will be transparently visible in our examples. \end{rem}
+Extending this analogy, we can show that the complex realization of our definition, when \(Z\) is a point on a complex hypersurface in affine space, is indeed the link described above.
+This relationship will be clearly illustrated in our examples. \end{rem}

 \begin{ex} Let $(V,X)$ be the closed $S$-pair corresponding to the zero section $s:X\rightarrow V$ of a vector bundle $V$ on a separated $S$-scheme $X$.
 Then, by definition, one obtains the homotopy exact sequence (see \ref{num:Euler_seq} for notation)